psacawa/systemd-language-server/README.md

 # systemd-language-server

 Language server for systemd unit files.
+Result of an exercise to learn the language server protocol.

 ## Supported Features